DevExpress/devextreme-documentation/api-reference/_hidden/dxFilterBuilderField/lookup/valueExpr.md

 A unique item identifier.

 ---
-This field's values are replaced with the **displayExpr** field's values.
+Values from this data field must have the same type as [dataField]({basewidgetpath}/Configuration/fields/#dataField) values.

 #include uiwidgets-ref-valueExpr-functionnote